cerfacs-globc/icclim/doc/source/references/thresholds.rst

    avoid artificially inflated counts.
 This is relevant for standard percentile-based extreme indices, including the classic 10th and 90th percentile temperature indices, and can be even more important for stronger percentile thresholds.
-On very large dask-backed datasets, users may still choose ``bootstrap=False`` as a pragmatic workaround when the full bootstrapping procedure is too expensive.
+On very large dask-backed datasets, use ``bootstrap="safe"`` when the default bootstrap graph is too large to build or execute reliably.
+Users may still choose ``bootstrap=False`` as a pragmatic fallback when the full bootstrapping procedure is operationally impossible, but this disables the overlap correction.

 BoundedThreshold
 ================